Testing semiparametric model-equivalence hypotheses based on the characteristic function: Introduction

 against the alternative

-so that if ${\cal {H}}^{(\mathcal M)}_0$ is false this will imply that the law of $Z$ lies within a neighborhood of ``model'' $\cal M$ of fixed length $\Delta > 0$.
+so that if ${\cal {H}}^{(\mathcal M)}_0$ is false this will imply that the law of $Z$ lies within a neighborhood of model $\cal M$ of fixed length $\Delta > 0$.
 (Formally, the null hypothesis ${\cal {H}}^{(\mathcal M)}_0$ as well as the alternative should be indexed by $\Delta$, but we will suppress this dependence for simplicity).

 The rest of the paper unfolds as follows.
 In Section \ref{sec2} we introduce the null and alternative hypotheses, propose an appropriate population measure $\Delta^{(\mathcal M)}_{w,Z}$ in each case, and formulate our testing approach in general terms.
 In Section \ref{sec3}, the three test criteria are specified along with the weight function $w(\cdot)$ and asymptotic results are presented.
-The finite--sample properties of the test criteria are studied in Section \ref{sec4} by means of Monte Carlo experiments.
-The paper concludes in Section \ref{sec5} with discussion and outlook.
+The finite--sample properties of the test criteria are studied in Section \ref{sec4} by Monte Carlo experiments, while in Section \ref{sec5} we illustrate the applicability of our methods by means of a real--data application.
+The paper concludes in Section \ref{sec6} with discussion and outlook.
 Technical proofs are postponed to the Appendix.